Soham murders: Huntley

+In 2004, Huntley's parents revealed that he had confessed to murdering Jessica Chapman during a prison visit, but refused to divulge any information pertaining to Wells's death.

 On 5 September 2006, Huntley attempted to kill himself by taking an overdose of antidepressants he had accumulated in his prison cell.
 This resulted in his hospitalisation and a thorough search of his cell, in which a cassette tape was recovered.
-This cassette tape contains a very different account of the murders of Wells and Chapman than that to which Huntley had testified at his trial.
-In what Huntley had believed would be his posthumous confession, he claims to have confessed to having murdered both girls to Carr prior to their arrest and his plans to confess to authorities, to which, Huntley alleged, Carr had slapped his face and informed him to "pull [himself] together" as she did not wish to lose the teaching position she had yearned for all her life.
-Huntley further alleges Carr had encouraged him to burn both bodies in an attempt to destroy all forensic evidence linking him to the crime.
-It is believed Huntley had agreed to make this recording for a fellow prisoner (who had hoped to later sell the confession to the media after his release), in return for being given the antidepressants he had used to attempt suicide.
+This cassette tape contains a markedly different account of the murders of Wells and Chapman than that to which Huntley had testified at his trial.

+In what Huntley had believed would be his posthumous confession, he claimed to have confessed to having murdered both girls to Carr prior to their arrest and his plans to confess to authorities, to which, Huntley alleged, Carr had slapped his face and informed him to "pull [himself] together" as she did not wish to lose the teaching position she had yearned for all her life.
+Huntley further alleged Carr had encouraged him to burn both bodies in an attempt to destroy all forensic evidence linking him to the crime.
+It is believed Huntley had agreed to make this recording for a fellow prisoner, who had hoped to later sell the confession to the media after his release, in return for being given the antidepressants he had used to attempt suicide.

 In April 2007, Huntley confessed to having sexually assaulted an 11-year-old girl he had dragged into an orchard in 1997.
 This admission – in which Huntley also confessed to having a sexual interest in children while insisting the murders of Wells and Chapman had not been sexually motivated – was welcomed by the victim of this sexual assault.
 Following Huntley's admission of guilt, this victim issued a press statement in which she confessed to feeling "a massive sense of relief", but concluded this statement with the sentence: "Yet, I still feel upset that Huntley was left at large, resulting in the deaths of two innocent children."